Propagate online zine cover, courtesy of Catalyst Arts Belfast, 2020

 Catalyst Arts and The Geothe Institute

 The workshops worked to manipulate ‘grammar, syntax, even vocabulary, so as to write anew with no apparent sense or subject’.
 The method uses an initial borrowed base text, which is edited and manipulated through a method resembling automatic writing.
-The resulting text writes from a collective subconscious space and removes the author from the work.
+The resulting text writes from a subconscious space and removes the author from the work.

 The workshop, based on Breathnach's newest work ‘Morphing’, explored strategies and methods to escape the writers own unconscious rules of language.